SLIGHTLY more dignified profile follows:

 C'mon, the ME that can be named is not the Eternal ME.
 But I’ll admit this much: I’m a helluva character.
 Earthy.
 Sublime.
 (Often at the same time.)
 Smarty.
 Pantsy.
 Not TOO terribly crazy.
 Employed.
 Neither an old man nor a kid.
 Free of funky diseases.
 Patriotic, but not a flag waver.
 Bearish.
 Pygophiliastic.
 Mildly logorrheic.
 (To say the least!)
 I live for interesting experiences.
 I went to Egypt as a tourist and inspired the Revolution.
 Opera chokes me up.
 Zombie movies fill me with glee.
 My footrubs are legendary.
 I give GREAT conversation.
 I’ve loved and lost and I’d rather love.
 Yes, I can be a wicked one behind closed doors – and there are whole erotic continents I’d love to explore with the right woman – but take me home to where you grew up and your mom'll think I'm just the sweetest boy in the world.
 I'm not generic nor do I aspire to be.
 I've been compared to Rabelais and declared an honorary Jew.
 I'm the secret soul of this city.
 (Maybe not so secret any more.)
 My personal calling card contains the motto, "...humani nihil a me alienum..." on one side and Aesop's fable of the Crow and the Pitcher on the other.
 Think on that.
 Give me twenty years and I'll be the Emperor of America.
 Or a total crank.
 Or dead.

 Don’t know about you but I’m certainly not expecting 72 virgins in heaven.
 This is all we have, this Earth, and we only have a little time on it - it seems to me that we might as well see as much of what’s in the world as we can and take as much pleasure from it as possible.
 And by “pleasure” I don’t just mean gross carnality, although that is CERTAINLY a part of it. (“If the body were not the soul what is the soul?”)
 I mean despite the terrorists and the Republicans there are still good things in this world – sex, and love, and art, and sport and food and drink, and liberty, and democracy and all kinds of wonderful things.
 Why can’t we live for and in them?
 At least as an ideal?
-Sure, we all have our quotidian and depressed days, our days when we have to worry about money or work or some such nonsense, and not every day is the adventure it should be and, yes, we've lived through years of war, collapse, and teabaggery, but even so can’t we still aspire to beauty and grace in all their forms?
+Sure, we all have our quotidian and depressed days, our days when we have to worry about money or work or some such nonsense, and not every day is the adventure it should be and, yes, we've lived through years of war, collapse, teabaggery, and now Trumpism, but even so can’t we still aspire to beauty and grace in all their forms?
 Life, perhaps, can't be ALL dirty fucking and discussions of the Dhammapada but it would be shameful if it were only busywork, sitcoms, and lite beer.
 Maybe this is all debased existentialism, third-rate Epicureanism but the alternatives seem unspeakably bleak.
 Me, I might die bankrupt, possibly heartbroken, certainly horribly embarrassed, but I hope that at that last extreme I'll be comforted with the thought that while I could I lived.

 Oh, and I work in a lib'ary.

-True story: During the height of Harry Potter, ten years ago, facing a long train trip into the wilds of the North, I figured I'd see what all the fuss was about.
+True story: During the height of Harry Potter, back in like 2003, facing a long train trip into the wilds of the North, I figured I'd see what all the fuss was about.
 I went to Barnes and Noble to pick up the first book.
 Never got it, though.
 Nope, ended up with Hitler and the Power of Aesthetics instead.
 Make of this what you will.
 (Although I did end up doing all seven in one summer-long orgy of Pottermania, the year the last book came out.
 Mostly so I could get with a girl, yes, but I did appreciated them well enough.
 I just wish Harry had killed Voldemort and TAKEN HIS PLACE.
 But that's just me.)

 Speaking of juvenile fantasy literature: Who is John Galt?
 Fuck you, that's who.
 Randbaggers, go away.